KostaS10/kostas10.github.io/_posts/2020-12-24-secure-your-azure-storage-accounts.markdown

 **Blob level**

 This Container access level is more restrictive in a way that anonymous requests now cannot list the Blobs in this Container, but if they know the exact name of a Blob in question, they can still see the Blob content.
+Listing Blobs, however,

-Listing Blobs results in an error.
+ results in an error.

 <img src="https://infrasecurity.xyz/media/enumerror.PNG" style="display: block; margin: auto;" />